 Grades will be checked on Friday morning each week throughout the sports season.
 The grade report begins after at least five (5) school days have been completed in the marking period.
 Student-athletes deemed academically ineligible cannot participate from Sunday to Saturday the following week.
-Students who are not passing 3 out of 4.5 credits on a cumulative basis for the marking period will not be allowed to:
+Students must be passing 70% of credited courses.
+Each wrap-around course will count as 0.5 of a credited course, all other credited courses will count as 1 credit.
+Students who are not passing 70% of credited courses on a cumulative basis for the marking period will not be allowed to:

 - Participate in athletic contests or scrimmages,

 - Travel with their respective teams to away contests

 Students must pass 70% of credited courses at the conclusion of a marking period or they will be ineligible to participate for 15 school days of the sports season.
 Students are able to practice with their team during the initial ineligibility period, but are not allowed to compete or travel.
 Ineligible students will start to serve the 15-day penalty the day after report cards are issued using the marking period and semester grades.

 Athletes must pass 70% of credited courses at the conclusion of grades 9th, 10th and 11th to be eligible to practice or compete in athletics for the following school year.
 Each wrap-around course will count as 0.5 of a credited course, all other credited courses will count as 1 credit.
 If the athlete attends summer school and passes enough credits to meet requirements, eligibility will be granted.